gieseking-lab/indo-analysis/README.md

 | Option | Usage | Default |
 | --- | --- | --- |
   -h, --help     |     Prints a help file with options specific to that script -i, --input    |     (Required) Base file name of the MOPAC .mop or .out file. <br /> <b>NOTE:</b> The scripts automatically attempt to remove file extensions, starting with the final "." in the file name.
 If your file name includes periods besides the one before the extension, use the full file name (including the extension) here.
 If not, either the full file name or the base without the extension works.
 Scripts that use MOPAC output files will append a .out extension, and scripts that use MOPAC input files will append a .mop extenstion.
-  -o, --output   |     Base name of the output files.  | Uses the base name from -i
+  -o, --output   |     Base name of the output files (files created by the scripts).  | Uses the base name from -i

 ## Usage of specific scripts